kuzetsa/gekko/README.md

-# Important note

-You are looking at the brand new and completetly different version of Gekko.
-We've tested it for quite a while though it might be possible that you encounter bugs.
-If you encounter a bug: check out in [the issues](https://github.com/kuzetsa/gekko/issues/) if we are aware of it and if not create a new one :)

-# Gekko
+### Gekko (*origin of the name*)

+#### 1987 movie "Wall Street"
-*The most valuable commodity I know of is information.*
+> *The most valuable commodity I know of is information.*

--Gordon Gekko
+> -- Gordon Gekko

-Gekko is a cloud mining reinvestment platform which based on [REST APIs](http://en.wikipedia.org/wiki/Representational_state_transfer)

-It is written in javascript and runs on [node.js](https://github.com/joyent/node).
+## Gekko (*this tool / bot*)

+This tool is based on [REST APIs](http://en.wikipedia.org/wiki/Representational_state_transfer), and is written the [node.js](https://github.com/joyent/node) dialect of javascript, which itself based on v8, Google's open source JavaScript engine.

 *Use Gekko at you own risk.*

-**Automated reinvestment**
+## Automated reinvestment

-Gekko comes with a few [technical analysis (TA)](http://en.wikipedia.org/wiki/Technical_analysis) methods which implement a single indicator (DEMA, MACD, RSI and PPO).
+Gekko comes with a few [technical analysis (TA)](http://en.wikipedia.org/wiki/Technical_analysis) methods which implement a single indicator (*DEMA, MACD, RSI, and PPO*).
 The parameters of these indicators are all configurable and changing them changes the outcome drastically.
-Additionally Gekko also provides an easy way to write your own trading methods in javascript.
+Gekko's interface allows you to add your own trading methods.
 Read more about that in the [documentation](https://github.com/kuzetsa/gekko/blob/master/docs/internals/trading_methods.md).

 **Note:** *much of this information is outdated, and/or not relevant to reinvestment-only mode.*

+## Supported exchanges

+Gekko reinvests cloud mining income on the following platforms:

+- CEX.io

-## Market interface
+## Plugin interface

 Gekko also has a plugin system that can do certain things whenever something happens or let Gekko communicate through more platforms.
 Gekko implements the following example plugins: